+HOMEPAGE Snapshot

+This section has links to pieces of the Snapshot, which can also be accessed from the drop-down menu “Edit Snapshot.”
+They are sub-categories within the Snapshot.

 SNAPSHOT Authorization and Standing

 Ministerial standing is held in Associations, or in Conferences acting as Associations.
 If you have questions about your own standing, please see your Association.